brottman/dotfiles/README.md

-faewefwfwefwa# NixOS Flakes Configuration for Multiple Machines
+# NixOS Flakes Configuration for Multiple Machines

 This repository contains a NixOS flakes configuration that manages three different machines: brian-laptop, superheavy, and docker.